 US District Court Judge Carl Nichols on February 7 approved a decision requiring the US government to stop forcing thousands of employees of the US Agency for International Development (USAID) to take leave, Reuters reported.

-Only USAID programs that prioritize U.S. interests will be maintained.
+Only USAID programs that prioritize US interests will be maintained.

 On February 4, a notice was sent to full-time employees that USAID was planning to pay for overseas staff to return to the US, and was considering terminating the contracts of non-essential staff.
 The Guardian reported on February 7 that in a notice sent to employees on February 6, USAID said it would keep 611 essential staff.

-“Shut it down,” Trump wrote about USAID on the social network Truth Social on February 7, stating that the spending problem for this agency is “fraudulent and inexplicable.”
+“Shut it down,” Mr. Trump wrote about USAID on the social network Truth Social on February 7, stating that the spending problem for this agency is “fraudulent and inexplicable.”

-USAID is one of the agencies targeted as the Trump administration seeks to streamline its apparatus and coordinate with the Office of Government Efficiency (DOGE) led by billionaire Elon Musk to review cuts to government programs and budgets.
+USAID is one of the agencies targeted as the Trump administration moves to streamline its apparatus and coordinate with the Office of Government Efficiency (DOGE) led by billionaire Elon Musk to review cuts to government programs and budgets.

 Source: https://thanhnien.vn/tham-phan-ngan-chinh-quyen-ong-trump-dinh-chi-2200-nhan-vien-usaid-185250208073421212.htm